thegetty/terracottas/source/views/discussion/discussion-a.md

 shamanistic power of his art, Orpheus had succeeded in not only subduing the forces of the afterlife but also restoring souls to the world of the living.
-This achievement is narrated in the renowned episode in which he nearly rescues his bride, Eurydike, from the Underworld.
+This achievement is narrated in the renowned episode in which he nearly rescues his bride, Eurydice, from the Underworld.
 In it he takes on the role of intermediary between the world of mortals and that of the afterlife, serving also as a guarantor of the rites of purification required in the Underworld.